 Start by creating your own, original content.

-To build your credibility, publish your articles and blog posts on your own website first.
+To build your authority online, publish your articles and blog posts on your own website first.

 - Later, you can reuse snippets from them on LinkedIn, Facebook, or other social sites.